databrary/design/principles.md

 ### Automated Curation

-The amount of centralized manual moderation needs to be minimised to ensure long term sustainability of Databrary.
+The amount of centralized manual moderation needs to be minimized to ensure long term sustainability of Databrary.
 Wherever possible 'social' techniques should be employed to distribute curation tasks amongst the user community.
 For example:

 * Avoiding strict ontologies that require many fields correctly filled for all datasets in order for some features to work correctly (search, browsing, etc).
 * Metadata and object relationships should be derived from existing, available sources as much as possible, without burdening the researcher with excessive constraints.